The Norwegian tax system is based on everyone paying tax according to their ability to pay so that the tax burden is perceived as fair.

 The following years

 - At the end of December every year, taxpayers receive a notification of the tax deduction they will be subjected to in the new income year by post.
 Anyone who does not receive this notification must apply for a new tax card.
 Tax cards are not issued automatically to: those with a D-number, or with a home address abroad, or people who recently arrived from abroad.
+Look below for information on how to do this.

 How to renew or change a tax deduction card